CompPhysics/InsightPhysicsImmersionWeek/README.md

 This GitHub repository contains all teaching material relevant for the Physics Immersion week of the Insight program.
 The aim is to give you an introduction on how to use Python programming and numerical methods (parts of Computational Science) to solve physics problems, starting with problems from classical mechanics and moving to solving quantum mechanics problems by the end of the week.

 ## Assumed Knowledge
 We assume you have a basic knowledge of calculus and classical mechanics (such as harmonic oscillations, two-body problems like the Earth-Sun problem and similar).
-However, a review of these topics will be provided in the pre-reading assignments.
-Any student who does not feel confident in their knowledge of these topics after reviewing the pre-reading assignments should contact the lectures (Julie Butler: butle222@msu.edu or Morten Hjorth-Jensen: hjensen@msu.edu).
+However, a review of these topics will be provided in the pre-course assignments.
+Any student who does not feel confident in their knowledge of these topics after reviewing the pre-course assignments should contact the lectures (Julie Butler: butle222@msu.edu or Morten Hjorth-Jensen: hjensen@msu.edu).

 We do not assume you have had any exposure to linear algebra, quantum mechanics, or Python programming.
 Any skills from these fields that are needed for this week will be introduced and explained in terms of more basic physics or mathematics.
 Python tutorials will be provided as assignments in the pre-reading, but if you have a good grasp of Python, you can skip these assignments.